Employment Advice and Fees

 It is always useful to check your household or other insurance policies as you could have legal expenses cover.
 If it becomes necessary to lodge a claim you have the right to select an independent solicitor of your choice to act on your behalf rather than a solicitor from the insurance company’s own panel, if you so wish.

-For a free telephone discussion to find out your rights – telephone 0117 939 0350 and ask to speak to Tamsin James.
+For a free telephone consultation to find out your rights, please telephone 0117 939 0350.

 Direct Gov. This website provides an introduction to your employment rights.